git-pull/website/code_explorer/django-vs-flask-2017.rst

 A practitioner's perspective
 ============================

-This subject of this analysis is 2 python frameworks, Flask and Django, their features, and how their technical philosophies impact software developers.
+This analysis is a comparison of 2 python frameworks, Flask and Django.
+It discusses their features and how their technical philosophies impact software developers.
 It is based on my experience using both, as well as time spent personally admiring both codebases.